 (click on the links below for more information)

 To find out more information about the project click below to listen to the launch event.

-Speakers include Paul Mullan from the National Trust Heritage Fund, Eleanor Potter from the Future Parks Accelerator Team and Julie Procter from Green Space Scotland.
+Speakers included Paul Mullan from the National Lottery Heritage Fund, Eleanor Potter from the Future Parks Accelerator Team and Julie Procter from Green Space Scotland.

 To find how other cities in Europe have carried out actions relating to Urban Greening and bringing nature back into cities click here